Skip to main content

 Before assuming leadership of CICD, Casey was assistant vice president/outreach executive in the Bank’s department of Public Affairs, and the leader of our Helena Branch.

-Prior to joining the Minneapolis Fed in 2018, Casey served in economic development and higher education roles for the state of Montana.
+Prior to joining the Minneapolis Fed in 2018, Casey served in economic development and higher education roles for the State of Montana.
 Additionally, he held executive leadership positions in national Native American nonprofits, including the American Indian College Fund and the Notah Begay III Foundation.

 Casey is the 2021 recipient of the Janet L. Yellen Award for Excellence in Community Development and a 2022 recipient of the Honorary Leadership Award from the Native American Finance Officers Association.